ERASERHEAD - 1977

 Rating: Argentina, Iceland, Netherlands: 16 / Australia: M / Canada: R / Denmark: 7 / Finland: K-14 / France:-16 / West Germany, Ireland: 18 / Singapore: PG / Norway, South Korea, Sweden: 15 / Portugal: M/16 / Spain: 13 / UK: 15, UK: X (original rating) / USA: Unrated

-I first discovered ERASERHEAD in an arthouse cinema, where apparently, it'd been playing for years.
+I discovered ERASERHEAD in an arthouse cinema, where apparently, it'd been playing for years.
 A friend took me to see it with promises of strange weirdness.
 This was due to a conversation about a week earlier when she challenged me on my strange weirdness quotient and I said something to the effect of, "The Weirder the better."

 Though she took me on this tour of the weird (in Seattle no less), what I didn't know was that she'd never experienced ERASERHEAD herself, but wanted to knock this young (at that time) Horror Thriller movie know-it-all down a few pegs.
 She used the week in-between time to ask around, hoping to find something around which even I could not affect a jaded air.
 What she didn't know was that I wasn't being presumptuous, I really WAS looking for something to knock me on my ass.
 And what SHE didn't know was that, when it came to Horror Thriller strange weirdness, ERASERHEAD would be more than she bargained for.